OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 #### **6.1.1 Device Feature Header (DFH) Structure**

 All DFHs must follow a specific structure to be compatible with OPAE software.
 Note that only features you want to be exposed to the OPAE software must have a DFH.
-For the latest information on DFH structure, please refer to https://github.com/OFS/linux-dfl/blob/fpga-ofs-dev/Documentation/fpga/dfl.rst#device-feature-list-dfl-overview.
+For the latest information on DFH structure, please refer to the [FPGA DFL Framework Overview](https://github.com/OFS/linux-dfl-backport/blob/intel/fpga-ofs-dev-6.6-lts/Documentation/fpga/dfl.rst).

 **6.2 Control and Status Registers**